 I find wholesale clubs the easiest to shop monthly.
-You can get a $25 BJs membership for the year here.
+For example, you can get a $25 BJs membership for the year here.

-You can get a Costco membership here online and get a $10 or $20 Costco shop card.
+You can get a Costco membership online and get a $10 or $20 Costco shop card.

-You can get a Sam’s Membership for $45 and get a $20 egift card- so like paying $25 for the whole year here.
+You can get Sam’s Membership for $45 and get a $20 gift card- so like paying $25 for the whole year here.

 Know Your Prices

 - Tip: Start by using the price comparison search tool here.

 I love to do monthly shopping at wholesale clubs like Costco and BJs.
-These stores will give you greater savings, so check to see if you have a local store with a gas station for a better deal.
+These stores will give you greater savings, so check if you have a local store with a gas station for a better deal.

-It’s important to keep in mind how many people you are feeding when you plan to shop monthly.
+It’s important to consider how many people you are feeding when you plan to shop monthly.
 The more people, the more food.
-Keep in mind that when you shop monthly, your haul will be much larger, and so will the out-of-pocket cost.
+Keep in mind that your haul will be much larger when you shop monthly, and so will the out-of-pocket cost.

 Read or Pin: How to Calculate Your Personal Family Grocery Budget